Root0110/final_project/README.md

 This distribution can inform the likelihood that the result will be within a certain window.

 ## Hypothesis

-The policy or law related to personal income played a main role in the change of personal wealth.

-About social wealth distribution
-* Individuals in the whole society would not obtain material wealth at the same level, which means a portion of people have more wealth than the rest.
-To be specific, 80% of the social wealth may be owned by the top 20% people.
+* A small portion of people would obtain the most of wealth within the whole society, just as Pareto Principle states.
 * As time goes by, the difference between top 20% wealthy people's wealth and the rest 80% would be greater and greater.

-About relevant policy or law
-* If the income tax rate changes to flat tax, 80% of the social wealth may not be owned by the top 20% people.
+* If the income tax rate changes to flat tax, the difference between top 20% wealthy people's wealth and the rest 80% would be greater.
+* People who work harder, even a little, they would have more wealth amounts as long as they persist year by year.

 ## Project Design
 Firstly, the distribution of personal income values is plotted, according to datasets from the Current Population Survey(CPS) by US Census Bureau.